 Learn more about ECU.

 Times Higher Education Ranking 2022

-At the end of the program, students of the Bachelor of Psychology and Counselling can:
+At the end of the program, students of the Graduate Certificate in Mental Health can:

 - Communicate specialised knowledge, concepts and skills to a variety of audiences in the field of mental health practice.